adtrace/adtrace_sdk_unity/README.md

 In the same way that [session callback parameters](#cp-session-callback-parameters) are sent with every event or session that triggers our SDK, there are also session partner parameters.

-These are transmitted to network partners for all of the integrations activated in your [dashboard].
+These are transmitted to network partners for all of the integrations activated in your [panel].

 The session partner parameters interface is similar to the event partner parameters interface, however instead of adding the key and its value to an event, add it by calling the `addSessionPartnerParameter` method of the `AdTrace` instance.